Utility Patents: The Basics

 - An improvement of an invention that fits within one of the first four categories?

 - Useful?
 Even some trivial usefulness satisfies the utility requirement.

 - Novel?
 Different from all previous inventions in some important way.

 - Nonobvious?
 Is it a surprising and significant development to somebody who understands the technical field of the invention?

 The Difference Between Utility and Design Patents

-A utility patent provides protection for the way an object works and is used, while a design patent protects the way an object looks.
-If both the utility and the ornamental appearance of an object are new inventions, it's possible for the object to receive both a design patent and a utility patent.
+A utility patent protects how an object works and is used, while a design patent protects how an object looks.
+If both the utility and the ornamental appearance of an object are new inventions, the object can receive both a design patent and a utility patent.